FEAR OF DROWNING

 The fear of drowning may be a learned response from parents.
 For example, a parent afraid of drowning may pass that fear onto the child.
 Children observe far more than what parents believe.
 The fear may be imprinted by an overprotective parent not allowing the child to go near bodies of water.

 g.
 Manipulation and Fear of Drowning.

-The movie Jaws was one of the most emotionally driven movies of all times.
-It provoked a massive number of irrational fears directed around sharks and ocean swimming.
+Jaws was one of the most emotionally driven movies of all time.
+It provoked many irrational fears directed around sharks and ocean swimming.
 Movie studios intentionally exaggerated every aspect of the movie to produce the maximum emotional trauma.
-This is done for profit, not for education purposes.
+This is done for profit and not for educational purposes.

 h.
 Personality Trait Connection.

 The personality trait most likely to possess a fear of drowning would be the A-type.
-Being in control is one of their major traits.
+Being in control is one of their primary traits.

 A few famous people believed to have this fear include Michael Jordan, Carmen Elektra, Sandra Bullock, Will Smith, Oprah Winfrey, and Snoop Dogg.